-- (q) The Council Family structure is subject to continual review to ensure it remains fit for purpose, delivers best value and takes account of new and emerging matters and requirements, including legislative changes.
-In recent years, the Council Family Review programme has implemented structural changes.
-This programme continued throughout 2019/20.
-The ALEO Governance Framework operates at political, strategic and operational levels to govern and oversee the relationship between the Council and its subsidiaries and relevant associates.
-Building on the recommendations made in the review of governance and accountability arrangements (see paragraph 5.2), this Framework has been subject to review in 2019/20. - (r) The Council's Transformation Programme 2016-2018 was an integral part of how the Council met the challenges of financial constraints whilst fulfilling key priorities.
-It delivered significant savings to the Council and allowed it to modernise its workforce, services and processes.
-On 3 October 2018, a report was presented to the Finance and Audit Scrutiny Committee setting out the financial and non-financial benefits delivered through the Programme.
-The Council Family's transformation journey is not complete and the approach to a programme of savings, efficiencies and service redesign is outlined in the report.
-This approach will be sustained through the Renewal Programme, established in response to the COVID-19 pandemic, as set out in Section 9. - (s) The Council regularly publishes information about itself and the services it provides and makes the information available in a wide variety of forms and formats.
+- (p) The Council Family structure is subject to continual review to ensure it remains fit for purpose, delivers best value and takes account of new and emerging matters and requirements, including legislative changes.
+In recent years, the Council Family Review programme has implemented structural changes and this continued in 2020/21.
+On 14 January 2021, the CAC approved the winding up of City Parking (Glasgow) LLP and the transfer of services, staff, assets and liabilities to the Council, and approved the transfer of Business and Enterprise Services delivered by Jobs and Business Glasgow, and all staff, assets and liabilities associated with this service, to the Council. - (q) The ALEO Governance Framework operates at political, strategic and operational levels to govern and oversee the relationship between the Council and its subsidiaries and relevant associates.
+These arrangements continued to apply throughout 2020/21 and on 27 January 2021, a report was presented to the OPDSC on the operation of the ALEO Governance Framework and ongoing development activity. - (r) The impact of the Covid-19 pandemic will not be short-term.
+It has and will continue to affect all aspects of society and the role and operation of the Council and its workforce.
+It will increase demand for existing and additional Council services and will present further financial pressures over the months and years ahead.
+Building on the delivery of previous change programmes as an integral part of meeting financial constraints while fulfilling key priorities, the Council has developed a

+Renewal Programme Strategy and Governance Framework that sets out the vision, principles and objectives for bringing together the challenges, opportunities and aspirations to support the recovery of services and wider social and economic recovery across the city for the longer-term.
+This is overseen by a Renewal Programme Board and Political Oversight Group and, in April 2021, the first tranche of projects was approved for progression as part of the Programme.
+These will unlock and enable service reform, innovation and wider partnership working across the city.

+- (s) The Council regularly publishes information about itself and the services it provides and makes the information available in a wide variety of forms and formats.
 The Council engages with stakeholders, including citizens, in a number of ways, including the annual Household Survey of over 1,000 citizens to establish views on matters ranging from service delivery to the development of strategy.
-A dedicated web page provides a Consultation Hub to co-ordinate consultation with residents and businesses. - (t) In May 2018, the Council produced its first City Charter, an informal agreement between the Council and citizens that lists shared commitments, aims and standards.
+Arrangements have been made to continue this work in a Covid-19 safe way.
+A dedicated web page provides a Consultation Hub to co-ordinate consultation with residents and businesses. - In May 2018, the Council produced its first City Charter, an informal agreement between the Council and citizens that lists shared commitments, aims and standards.
 Created and developed through consultation with citizens, it sets out citizens' vision for Glasgow, how the Council and citizens can work together and play their part in improving the city and respective roles, responsibilities and rights.
+The principles of the Charter underpin major programmes across the Council Family, including People Make Glasgow Communities and People Make Glasgow Greener, and will continue to shape how the Council engages with citizens and re-designs services through the Renewal Programme.